Narvin-Chana/Swarm-Intelligence/README.md

 main(a, b) : a = {Artificial Dataset = 1, Iris Dataset = 0}, b = Number of iterations

 > Requires NumPy, MatPlotLib, sklearn and pandas
+> iris.data must be in the same folder for the import to work